Shopping center: Mall as synonym for some types of shopping centers

 Although Bergen Mall (opened 1957) led other suburban shopping centers in using "mall" in their names, these types of properties were still referred to as "shopping centers" until the late 1960s, when the term "shopping mall" started to be used generically for large suburban shopping centers.

 The term "mall" for regional enclosed shopping centers is not used in the U.K.

-The term "mall" is, however, used for those types of centers in some markets beyond North America such as India and the United Arab Emirates.
+The term "mall" is used for those types of centers in some markets beyond North America such as India and the United Arab Emirates.
 In other developing countries such as Namibia and Zambia, "Mall" is found in the names of many small centers that qualify as neighborhood shopping centers or strip malls according to the ICSC.

 Open-air centers in the U.S.

 The suburban shopping center concept evolved further with larger open-air shopping centers anchored by major department stores.
 The first was a center in Ardmore, Pennsylvania later named Suburban Square, when the Philadelphia department store Strawbridge & Clothier opened a four-story, 50000 sqft branch there on May 12, 1930.
 A much larger example would be the 550000 sqft Broadway-Crenshaw Center in Los Angeles built in 1947, anchored by a five-story Broadway and a May Company California.

 Two of the largest shopping centers at the time were both in the San Fernando Valley, a suburban area of Los Angeles.
 They each consisted of one core open-air center and surrounding retail properties with various other owners, which would later hasten their decline as there wasn't a single owner, but rather a merchants' association, which was unable to react quickly to competition in later decades.
 Valley Plaza opened August 12, 1951.
 In the mid-1950s, it claimed to be the largest shopping center on the West Coast of the United States and the third-largest in the country.
 The first part of the Panorama City Shopping Center opened as on October 10, 1955, and would grow until the mid-1960s, it claimed to be the first shopping center with four major department store anchors, even though the "center" was in fact a marketing association for multiple adjacent properties.

-Northland Center near Detroit, built 1954, was the first of 4 centers that Victor Gruen built for Hudson's (Eastland Center, Southland Center, and Westland Center were the others) At launch, Northland Center was the world's largest shopping center.
+Northland Center near Detroit, built 1954, was the first of four centers that Victor Gruen built for Hudson's (Eastland Center, Southland Center, and Westland Center were the others) At launch, Northland Center was the world's largest shopping center.